-Cities Crack Down On Food Delivery App Fees As Restaurants Struggle To Survive
+Restaurants Are Desperate — But You May Not Be Helping When You Use Delivery Apps

 App commissions were more manageable when it represented a smaller segment of overall revenue.
 But the pandemic changed that.

 "That's the only game right now.
 There's no other way for people to get business because of the lockdown," Bathwal says.
-"If it starts becoming 30, 40, 50 percent of your business, it is not incremental business — it is your business."
+"If it starts becoming 30%, 40%, 50% of your business, it is not incremental business — it is your business."

-With already-thin profit margins further diluted by the app fees, Bathwal could not justify keeping his six locations open.
+With already thin profit margins further diluted by the app fees, Bathwal could not justify keeping his six locations open.
 He temporarily shuttered all of his restaurants with hopes of reopening, when he can, on a pared-down menu emphasizing items that are the most affordable to make.

 He expects food delivery apps to represent a sizable portion of his sales when he can restart his business, but he is not yet sure whether he will be able to make the numbers work out.